thatwonguy/Local_LLM_GenAI/README.md

 ### Text-to-Speech Integration
 - Converts model responses to speech using the TTSService.
 - Plays audio responses directly within the app for an enhanced user experience.
+- Functionality that allows end-user to select different audio generation for both input text and output text.

 ### Real-time Response Generation
 - Displays model responses in real-time as they are generated.